splunk/kafka-connect-splunk/README.md

 * `name` - Connector name.
 A consumer group with this name will be created with tasks to be distributed evenly across the connector cluster nodes.
 * `connector.class` - The Java class used to perform connector jobs.
 Keep the default value **com.splunk.kafka.connect.SplunkSinkConnector** unless you modify the connector.
 * `tasks.max` -  The number of tasks generated to handle data collection jobs in parallel.
-The tasks will be spread evenly across all Splunk Kafka Connector nodes.
+The tasks will be spread evenly across all Splunk Connect for Kafka nodes.
 * `splunk.hec.uri` -  Splunk HEC URIs.
 Either a list of FQDNs or IPs of all Splunk indexers, separated with a ",", or a load balancer.
 The connector will load balance to indexers using round robin.
 Splunk Connector will round robin to this list of indexers.
 ```https://hec1.splunk.com:8088,https://hec2.splunk.com:8088,https://hec3.splunk.com:8088```
 * `splunk.hec.token` -  [Splunk Http Event Collector token] (http://docs.splunk.com/Documentation/SplunkCloud/6.6.3/Data/UsetheHTTPEventCollector#About_Event_Collector_tokens).